escape/escape/README.md

 ![Image: https://www.flickr.com/photos/daniel-martin-adventure/5260679750](miromarion.jpg "Image: https://www.flickr.com/photos/daniel-martin-adventure/5260679750")

-We find ourselves in an epoch that is part alpha, part beta — an unfinished code straddling democracy and authoritarianism.
+We find ourselves in a gray zone straddling democracy and authoritarianism.

 **The choice is ours.**

-Below, you’ll find tools to escape the manufactured reality and reclaim agency, creativity, empathy and democracy:
+Below, you’ll find tools to escape the manufactured realities and reclaim political power:

 → **My Repos**

-(Scroll down for the projects I’m building for this mission)
+(Scroll down for the proofs of concept I’m building for this mission)

 → **Curated Resources**

-(Awesome List of public repos to help us break free here — Soon)
+(Awesome List of public repos to help us break free — Soon)

 <!--